pmonks/pbr/README.md

 (require '[org.pmonks.pbr :as pbr])
 ```

+### Worked example

+For a worked example of using the library, see [futbot's build script](https://github.com/pmonks/futbot/blob/main/build.clj).

 ## Why "PBR"?

 Because this code is cheap and nasty, and will give you a headache if you consume too much of it.